djbob2000/jpeglic/README.md

 #### Downscaling

-Scale down images to resolution, percent, shortest (and longest) side, or even file size.
+Scale down images to resolution, percent, shortest (and longest) side, megapixels, or even file size.

 ## Building from Source